flux-framework/fliirm/README.md

-# fliirm
+# Flux Library for the Improvement of Inferior Resource Managers

-Flux Library for the Improvement of Inferior Resource Managers
+Scripts, plugins, and other sourcery to ease integration of Flux with other resource management installations.